melowntech/workshop/tutorials/backend/urbanatlas.rst

 Configuring mapproxy
 ^^^^^^^^^^^^^^^^^^^^

-For Mapproxy we use the same configuration file, we did in previous examples.
+For Mapproxy we use the same configuration file we used in previous examples.
 The configuration file should be stored in ``openlanduse/`` directory too:
 :download:`projects/corine/mapproxy.cfg`